Skip to content

 But for several years, Kelsi admitted, “We didn’t really have a website that we were proud of.”

-The Town of Springerville’s site was hosted by a local vendor that didn’t specialize in government websites.
+But the Town of Springerville’s site was hosted by a vendor that didn’t specialize in government websites.
+And so they struggled to meet those needs.

 Springerville staff didn’t have any backend access to their website.
-If anyone on staff needed to add, change, or remove content, they had to email the requested changes to Kelsi, who sent them to the vendor, who might or might not be able to make the changes the same day.
+That meant if anyone on staff needed to add, change, or remove content, they had to email the requested changes to Kelsi.
+Kelsi then had to send them to the vendor.
+And the vendor might or might not be able to make the changes the same day.

 “We have deadlines for posting meeting agendas, stuff like that, that we would try to squeeze in and they wouldn’t get posted, putting us out of compliance,” Kelsi said.